Description

 Ring in the new year with Jane Austen and her friends!

+Join your fellow Janeites at 2:15 p.m. for complimentary prosecco, light refreshments, and live music in Bar Thalia.
 The Austens runs from 4:00 to 6:00 p.m. in the Leonard Nimoy Thalia.

-Andrus Nichols is an award winning actress, arts leader, and community builder.
+Andrus Nichols (Director) is an award winning actress, arts leader, and community-builder.
 She has been recognized by numerous organizations in multiple cities across the country for her work on stage, including: Helen Hayes, Drama League, Lucille Lortel, The OBIES, The IRNES, Eliot Norton, Off-Broadway Alliance, Broadway World, and The Jeff Awards.
 She was the Co-Founder of the OBIE Award-winning Off Broadway company, Bedlam, where she originated many roles including Elinor Dashwood in Kate Hamill’s Sense & Sensibility, and the title role in the company’s four-actor production of George Bernard Shaw’s Saint Joan, which she performed over 500 times in theaters up and down the East coast.
 She worked with Ivo Van Hove on the National Tour of the Young Vic production of A View From The Bridge which played at the Ahmanson Theatre in LA, The Kennedy Center in DC, and the Goodman Theatre in Chicago.
-Having recently ventured to the other side of the table, her directing credits include: Our Town (CT Critics’ Circle, And Berkshire Theater Awards nominations), The Lion the Witch and the Wardrobe, A Christmas Carol, and Peter Pan, as well as staged readings of The Crucible, and The Scarlet Letter (with Gretchen Mol and Tim Blake Nelson), and developmental workshops with multiple playwrights.
+Having recently ventured to the other side of the table, her directing credits include: Our Town (CT Critics’ Circle, And Berkshire Theater Awards nominations), The Lion the Witch and the Wardrobe, A Christmas Carol, and Peter Pan, as well as staged readings of The Crucible and The Scarlet Letter (with Gretchen Mol and Tim Blake Nelson), and developmental workshops with multiple playwrights.

 Theatre